Picasso976/runcostai/README.md

 A 500-agent simulation on GPT-4o costs **$40–$80 per run**.
 A recursive loop that nobody catches costs **$200 before you notice**.
 An overnight batch job you forgot about costs **$600 by morning**.

 Nobody warns you.
 No framework stops it.
-You just get an email from OpenAI.

 **Multi-agent AI is the future.
 Uncontrolled spend is the tax on building it.**